 - File a fraud and abuse report with BCBSNM's Special Investigations Department (SID).
-SID's toll-free Fraud and Abuse Hotline at 1-800-543-0867 that is staffed 24 hours a day, seven days a week.
+SID's toll-free Fraud and Abuse Hotline at 1-800-543-0867 is staffed and operational 24 hours a day, seven days a week.
 Call 711 for TTY service.
-The Fraud and Abuse Hotline has Spanishspeaking staff and is also capable of receiving complaints from the hearing impaired.
-All calls are confidential and you do not have to give your name. - Go to BCBSNM's SID website at https://www.bcbsnm.com/company-info/ about/fraud-prevention.
+The Fraud and Abuse Hotline has Spanish-speaking staff and is also capable of receiving complaints from the hearing impaired.
+All calls are confidential and you do not have to give your name. - Go to BCBSNM's SID website at bcbsnm.com/company-info/whowe-are/fraud-prevention.

-Contact the New Mexico Attorney General's Office, which has a dedicated unit called the Medicaid Fraud & Elder Abuse Division.
+Contact the New Mexico Attorney General's Office, which has a dedicated unit called the Medicaid Fraud & Elder Abuse Division (MFEAD).
 The MFEAD unit investigates and prosecutes providers who commit health care fraud and abuse, neglect, and exploitation of Medicaid recipients.
-It also reviews complaints about abuse and neglect for persons receiving services in long-term care Medicaid-funded facilities.
-You can report fraud to the MFEAD by filling out a Complaint Form at www.nmag.gov/about-the-office/criminal-affairs/ medicaid-fraud-control-unit.
-When the form is complete, please submit via fax, email or mail.
+It also reviews complaints about abuse and neglect for persons receiving services in long-term care Medicaidfunded facilities.
+You can report fraud to the MFEAD by filling out a Complaint Form at nmag.gov/how-to-report-to-mfcd.aspx.
+When the form is complete, please submit via fax, email, or mail.